-We are part of Paper Peace, a year-long national arts and heritage programme considering the fragile nature of peace and what it means to work towards peace, collectively and individually.
-As global and political events continue to shake our communities, this feels like an important project and a truly collaborative one.
+We were part of Paper Peace, a year-long national arts and heritage programme considering the fragile nature of peace and what it means to work towards peace, collectively and individually.
+As global and political events continue to shake our communities, this felt like an important project and a truly collaborative one.

 In spring 2019 we hosted a symposium in Bradford for the project’s Young Producers.
 It was a great few days, exploring archive materials, ideas and connections with 48 people from across the country, all aged 18 to 25.